The Best Way to Gamble

 Or, another way to fairly compare betting systems is to keep track of the winnings as a percent of the total amount risked.
 If Betting System A wins 8 percent of all monies risked while Betting System B wins 12 percent of all the monies risked, Betting System B is obviously better than Betting System A.

 This is precisely what Kelly-promoters choose to ignore.
-Like religionists, they want so very hard to believe their fantasy they won't be made to face facts, no matter what.
+They want so very hard to believe their fantasy they won't be made to face facts, no matter what.
 Comparing flat betting against a "1-star, 2-star, 3-star" system, for example, and going 58-42, if all your flat bets are only as big as your "1-star" bets, of course you will win more with the star system.
 You're risking more and you're winning 58% of your bets.

 All right, back to our double-deck of cards.
 Time to check the profits from flat betting against the record of the Kelly criterion, and ta-daa!
 There’s your proof.
 Using the average size of your Kelly bets as your flat bet, the Kelly loses, and it loses every time.
 In fact, using most forms of the Kelly criterion, I would be surprised if after 70 or 80 ‘bets’ you are not - for all intents and purposes – broke.